nathalieouellette/Amazon_Vine_Analysis/README.md

 Explain the purpose of this analysis.

 ## Results
-Using bulleted lists and images of DataFrames as support, address the following questions:

-There are 17481 Vine reviews and 8984400 non-Vine reviews.
+ - 17481 Vine reviews
+ - 8984400 non-Vine reviews.

-There are 6522 vine reviews were 5 stars and 4818203 non-Vine reviews were 5 stars.
+ - 6522 vine reviews were 5 stars
+ - 4818203 non-Vine reviews were 5 stars.

-The percentage of Vine reviews were 5 stars is 37.3%.
-The percentage of non-Vine reviews were 5 stars is 53.6%.
+ - percentage of Vine reviews were 5 stars is 37.3%
+ - percentage of non-Vine reviews were 5 stars is 53.6%

 ![Screen Shot 2022-12-20 at 12 08 28 PM](https://user-images.githubusercontent.com/110945895/208725080-5728e43f-17fd-4315-b27b-92b84080cee9.png)

 Figure 1.
 The calculations for the Vine reviewers.

 ![Screen Shot 2022-12-20 at 12 09 49 PM](https://user-images.githubusercontent.com/110945895/208725366-67faed0e-39d3-4a06-85bb-bd27de2deba1.png)

 Figure 2.
 The calculations for the non-Vine reviewers.

 ## Summary